Let’s talk about functional trainers, also called cable machines.

 Two urethane strap handles are included – but an extra accessory package is available that includes more options.

-See Rep Fitness Multi-Grip Functional Trainer in action:
+See The FT-5000 Victory Multi-Grip Functional Trainer in action:

 This Rep Fitness functional trainer would be great for a home gym or garage gym.